Snowflake-Labs/EDMC-CDMC-v1-14-Control_Mapping/README.md

 To replicate this exactly you would need:
 * 3 Snowflake Accounts, ideally in different clouds.
 Our testing was done with one account each in AWS, Azure, and GCP.
 (See architecture diagram below)
 * An Okta account, or an equivalent IdP to be used for SCIM and SAML
-* An intsance of Alation
+* An instance of Alation
 * This code base
 * The Snowflake built in sample data, specifically the TPCDS_SF100TCL data
 * Proper authorization in all systems to create objects and integrations from scratch